rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 Because of that, a subsequent section, whose sectioning node is entered after the parent container of a presequent section was exited, is independent of such a presequent section.
-Consequently, the default definitions allow to arbitrarily increase the width of any section hierarchy.
+Consequently, the default definitions allow to increase the width of any section hierarchy.

 <!-- ======================================================================= -->
 ## type-1 sectioning nodes